bigraph-toolkit-suite/bigraphs.bigraph-framework/documentation/docusaurus/docs/persistence-and-builder.md

 title: Usage with Bigraph Builder
 ---

+> Please also refer to the methods of `de.tudresden.inf.st.bigraphs.core.factory.BigraphFactory` which shall primarily be used.

 ## Creating a Builder by loading persisted Bigraph Meta-models

 The user must supply the signature and the filename or instance of the meta-model to instantiate a builder class.